bearddan2000/saltstack-web-javascript-chart/README.md

 # saltstack-web-javascript-chart

 ## Description
-A small project to deminstrate using client side scripting for metrics.
+A small project to demonstrate using client side scripting for metrics.
 Salt was used to build the apache server.

 ## Tech stack